 - mi::Float32 iray_nominal_luminance = 0

 The nominal luminance is a hint to Iray Photoreal on what is considered a "reasonable" luminance level when viewing the scene.
 This luminance level is used internally to tune the firefly filter and error estimate.
 When the nominal luminance value is set to 0, Iray Photoreal will estimate the nominal luminance value from the tonemapper settings.
 If a user application applies its own tonemapping without using the built-in tonemappers, it is strongly advised to provide a nominal luminance.

 Recommendations: For visualization, a reasonable nominal luminance would be the luminance value of a white color that maps to half the maximum brightness of the intended display device.
 For quantitative architectural daylight simulations (e.g. irradiance buffer), a reasonable nominal luminance could be the luminance of white paper under average day light.

-- bool iray_optix_prime = false
+- bool iray_optix_prime = true

 - mi::IString iray_instancing

 Controls the instancing feature.
 Possible values are "off", "on", and "user".
 No default is set, which is equivalent to "off".